 Did you know the world’s population is increasing?
 This is something I’d always heard but not until starting this project did I fully understand the ramifications.
-The UN believes, by 2050, the world’s population will increase by 30% to over 9.7 billion inhabitants.
-This increase in people means we will demand more food to keep the world properly nourished.
+By 2050, the world’s population is expected to increase by 30% to more than 9.7 billion inhabitants.
+This increase means there will be more demand for food to keep the world properly nourished.

-According to WorldWildLife.org, more than 30% of the worlds fisheries have been over fished and are in need of strict management to restore them.
-If we can’t rely on the ocean to support this population growth where do we turn?
+According to WorldWildLife.org, more than 30% of the worlds fisheries have been over-fished and are in need of strict management to restore them.
+If we can’t rely on the ocean to support population growth, where do we turn?

 What if I told you the answer may be in the food that we already produce?

-National Geographic ran an article recently that studied the disposal of waste food from around the world.
-Their conclusion: If food waste were a country it would be the 3rd largest emitter of greenhouse gasses behind China and the US.
-So, what can we do about it?
+National Geographic ran an article recently that studied the disposal of food waste from around the world.
+Their conclusion: if food waste were a country, it would be the 3rd largest emitter of greenhouse gasses behind China and the US.

 BSF larvae convert roughly 20% of organic food waste into larval mass.
-Once grown, the larvae are harvested and made into many unique products.
-We will talk more about these products and their uses in future blogs, but the industry is mainly focused on the “meal” made from the soldier fly larvae.
+Once grown, the larvae are harvested and made into a variety of valuable products.
+We will talk more about these in future blog posts, but the main focus of the insect production industry is the “meal” made from black soldier fly larvae.

 Today’s generation is writing checks that tomorrows oceans can’t cash, and we need to be working on alternatives.
-How great would it be if we could use a stream of waste which is an environmental liability, to help relieve stress from our oceans?
+How great would it be if we could use a waste stream that is an environmental liability to help relieve the stress on our oceans?